-Graduates in the Labour Market Bachelor's Programme 'Linguistics' University of Vienna
+Graduates in the Labour Market Master's Programme 'Linguistics' University of Vienna

 The Fact Sheet 2021 provides systematic information about the employment status and labour market integration of graduates of the University of Vienna.
+Several degree programme codes were summarized into the study programme group 'Linguistics' according to content similarity.
 The analyses focus on the professional careers of graduates up to 5 years after graduation.
 The underlying information is provided by register-based data from Statistics Austria.
 For further information (including definitions of terms and data protection), please see page 4.